JoseMarioDev/aws-learn.cantrill.io-study-notes/11-Serverless_Application_Services.md

   - 1M free requests and 400,000 GB-seconds of compute time per month
 - ![key considerations](img/serverlesslambdaconsiderations.png)

-### next lessons

-- next 2 lessons are demos
-  - Automated EC2 start/stop and protect using Lambda and events part 1
-    - manual invocation
-  - Automated EC2 start/stop and protect using Lambda and events part 2
-    - event-driven invocation

 ## 4. CloudWatchEvents and EventBridge

 #